guix77/truffle-cost/README.md

 ### 2) Edit truffle-config.js

-In the Mocha section add the reporter *mocha-truffle-reporter*:
+In the Mocha section use the reporter [mocha-truffle-reporter](https://github.com/guix77/mocha-truffle-reporter):

     mocha: {
       reporter: "mocha-truffle-reporter"